 Dozens of FTSE100 companies now sponsor their staff for online degree programmes, appreciating the fact that employees can implement their learning in the workplace immediately.
 Students graduate with precisely the same degree as their on-campus counterparts, and are often keen to inform prospective employers that they studied online as a signal of their commitment and self-determination.
 Online is no longer second best or an “add on”; it is a badge of honour.

-To add to the sense of urgency, the government’s vision for post-Brexit Britain is one of global trade and international competitiveness within the confines of controlled and managed migration.
+To add to the sense of urgency, in the UK the government’s vision for post-Brexit Britain is one of global trade and international competitiveness within the confines of controlled and managed migration.
 Until students on study visas are taken out of the migration numbers, this will mean fewer international students travelling to the UK to study.

-According to the government’s own figures, the number of non-EU international students fell to 134,000 in 2016, well down on the 175,000 who arrived in the UK in 2015.
+According to the UK government’s own figures, the number of non-EU international students fell to 134,000 in 2016, well down on the 175,000 who arrived in the UK in 2015.
 The government’s visa regime and the political pressure on ministers to reduce migrant numbers is undoubtedly keeping the numbers low, while uncertainty around Brexit looks to compound the problem.

 It is in that context that universities are expanding into online provision.
 As an example, this week Keypath Education will announce a ten-year partnership to launch online degrees on behalf of a Russell Group university consistently ranked in the top 1% of institutions worldwide.